venantius/vim-eastwood/README.md

 You'll want to have [Eastwood](https://github.com/jonase/eastwood/), [vim-fireplace](https://github.com/tpope/vim-fireplace/) and [Syntastic](https://github.com/scrooloose/syntastic) installed, and you'll need to make sure Eastwood is somewhere on the Leiningen classpath.

-In order for Syntastic to actually try to lint the file you're working on, you'll also need to have a REPL connection open through fireplace.
+In order for Syntastic to actually lint the file you're working on, you'll also need to have a REPL connection open through fireplace.

 After that, the rest should take care of itself.